iechor/docs/content/storage/storagedriver/btrfs-driver.md

    <...>
    ```

-8. When you are ready, remove the `/var/lib/docker.bk` directory.
+8. When you are ready, remove the `/var/lib/iechor.bk` directory.

 ## Manage a Btrfs volume

 One of the benefits of Btrfs is the ease of managing Btrfs filesystems without
-the need to unmount the filesystem or restart Docker.
+the need to unmount the filesystem or restart iEchor.

 When space gets low, Btrfs automatically expands the volume in chunks of
 roughly 1 GB.